-With heavy snowfall warnings throughout the province, including the Coquihalla and Fraser Canyon highways, it’s a good thing we already had Highway Thru Hell’s Jamie Davis and Mark Miller visit us this past fall during our initial “shift into winter.”
-They now undoubtedly have their hands (and tow cables) full helping snowbound travellers, all while capturing the drama for Season 2 of Discovery Channel’s hit reality show.
+With heavy snowfall warnings throughout the province, including the Coquihalla and Fraser Canyon highways, it’s a good thing we had Highway Thru Hell’s Jamie Davis and Mark Miller visit us a few years ago, during our initial “shift into winter.”
+They now undoubtedly have their hands (and tow cables) full helping snowbound travellers, all while capturing the drama for Discovery Channel’s hit reality show.

 From safe filming methods to lessons learned, Jamie and Mark gave us some great insights into what it’s like battling the elements and keeping two of B.C.’s most travelled highways open.
 We released the first of five video interviews last month.
 Now, with the release of the fifth and final installment of Highway Thru Hell: The TranBC Interviews, we pulled the series together – think of it as a video blog “box set” of sorts.